jetty840/Sailfish-MightyBoardFirmware/README.markdown

 is based upon a combination of the RepRap Marlin and MBI Gen 4 firmwares.
 Sailfish builds upon Marlin with an improved "Advance" algorithm as well as a five to six times faster acceleration planner.
 (MBI independently measured it to be ten times faster relative to their own port of Marlin.)
+The faster planner is achieved by using fixed point arithmetic rather than floating point math which the microprocessor in Makerbots and many DIY 3D printers cannot do in hardware and must emulate in software.
+Additional performance gains are had through careful optimization of the computations (e.g., elimination of frequent square and square root calculations by working in velocity-squared space rather than velocity space).

 Sailfish was originally known as the "Jetty Firmware".
 In early Fall of 2012, MBI adopted the core acceleration and printing control code of Sailfish into their own